Roundup: Abingdon, Ridgeview advance; Cherokee boys notch 'W'

 ABINGDON — Payton Osborne, Haynes Carter and James Whited turned it loose and led Abingdon to a 78-58 win over Wise Central in the Mountain 7 District boys basketball tournament Tuesday night.

 Whited had the hot hand early, hitting three first-quarter 3-pointers and finishing with 18 points.
-Osborne had 14 of his game-high 22 points in the first half, and Carter got hot in the second half, scoring 13 of his 20 points.
+Osborne had 14 of his game-high 22 points in the first half, and Carter got hot in the second half when he scored 13 of his 20 points.

 Ridgeview 64, John Battle 53